Insights Basics

 Segment breakdowns

-Breakdowns are powerful tools for understanding the behavior of your users in different subsegments that ultimately make up the segment.
+Breakdowns are powerful tools for understanding how your users behave across the different subsegments that make up the segment.

 You can add as many breakdowns as you want.
-If you combine two or more events on the segment panel, you will see the combination of properties of all event properties.
+If you combine two or more events on the segment panel, you will see the combined properties of all of those events.

 Breakdown with subsegment index

-In segments that contain multiple subsegments the breakdown dropdown will show the subsegment
+In segments that contain multiple subsegments, the breakdown dropdown shows subsegment as an option.

-This option will breakdown you segment analysis based on the index of the subsegment.
-This is very useful when you want to compare the behaviour users that performed the same event with different property filters.
+This option breaks down your segment analysis by the index of the subsegment.
+This is very useful when you want to compare the behavior of users who performed the same event with different property filters.

-A great example for this is funnel analysis for A/B test variants.
+A great example of this is funnel analysis for A/B test variants.

 Analyze uniques by?

-In other words, you will analyze the behavior of the user segments.
+In other words, you will analyze the behavior of user segments.

-Mitzu will perform segment filters and measurements on the selected entity in the Analyze uniques by
+Mitzu performs segment filters and measurements on the entity selected in the Analyze uniques by dropdown.

-Mitzu will also perform chart interactions on the selected entity.
+Mitzu also performs chart interactions on the selected entity.

 Insight configuration